Bicycles of the Gods: A Divine Comedy

 —Thomas Dillingham writing about Bicycles of the Gods

-Reviews, Articles, and Interviews:
+Reviews, Articles, Interviews, and Prizes:

 MICHAEL SIMMS is an accomplished poet, writer, editor, publisher, teacher, blogger and entrepreneur.
 Seven collections of his poetry, three novels, and two widely adopted poetry textbooks have been published or are under contract with publishers.
 He has also been the lead editor of over 100 published books, including the bestselling Autumn House Anthology of Poetry, now in its third edition.
 Simms has taught at a number of universities, including Chatham University’s MFA program from 2005-2013.